fstab/grok_exporter/CONFIG.md

 %{DATE} %{TIME} %{USER} %{NUMBER}
 ```

 One of the main features of Prometheus is its multi-dimensional data model: A Prometheus metric can be further partitioned using different labels.
-In Grok, each pattern, like `%{USER}`, can be given a name, like `%{USER:user}`.
+In Grok, each field, like `%{USER}`, can be given a name, like `%{USER:user}`.
 With `grok_exporter`, we can use Grok field names as Prometheus labels.

 The resulting Grok expression for the log lines above would be as follows: